-Novak Djokovic beats Roberto Batista Agut to reach Wimbledon final
+Novak Djokovic beats Roberto Bautista Agut to reach Wimbledon final

 Second set shock

-It felt as though this semifinal would flash past Batista Agut before he would even have the chance to start playing but as Djokovic's level dropped at the start of the second set, the Spaniard pounced.
+It felt as though this semifinal would flash past Bautista Agut before he would even have the chance to start playing but as Djokovic's level dropped at the start of the second set, the Spaniard pounced.

-Perhaps the tennis gods were smiling down on Batista Agut, too, as a string broke on Djokovic's racket when serving at 15-30 to gift his opponent two break points.
+Perhaps the tennis gods were smiling down on Bautista Agut, too, as a string broke on Djokovic's racket when serving at 15-30 to gift his opponent two break points.

-Batista Agut capitalized and, despite squandering two more break points in Djokovic's next service game, held firm and saw out the remainder of the set in confident fashion to level the match.
+Bautista Agut capitalized and, despite squandering two more break points in Djokovic's next service game, held firm and saw out the remainder of the set in confident fashion to level the match.

 By the time the third set was well under way, signs of frustration were beginning to creep into Djokovic's demeanor.

-After a lazy volley at 2-2, he mistakenly let Batista Agut's forehand sail past him and looked back to see it land well inside the baseline.
+After a lazy volley at 2-2, he mistakenly let Bautista Agut's forehand sail past him and looked back to see it land well inside the baseline.

 Djokovic shrugged his shoulders and raised his arms, glaring in the direction of his supporters' box.

 But what makes Djokovic such a nightmare for opponents is his ability to raise his game when it matters.
-Just a game later he broke Batista Agut to make it 4-2 with an emphatic overhead smash and pumped his fist into the air.
+Just a game later he broke Bautista Agut to make it 4-2 with an emphatic overhead smash and pumped his fist into the air.

 Djokovic was forced to saved two straight break points in his next service game, the second coming with the 45th shot of a brutally long rally -- by far the longest of the match -- crunching a stunning backhand down the line.